TinyIoT/ssh-tunnel/README.md

-# docker-ssh-tunnel
+# ssh-tunnel
+This project includes the following:
-Dockerized OpenSSH server for port forwarding over SSH.
+- Dockerized OpenSSH server configured and limited for port forwarding over SSH.
+- Snapped OpenSSH client for connecting to an SSH server and persistently forwarding the ports.

 The Dockerfile is available [here](https://github.com/farshidtz/docker-ssh-tunnel/blob/master/Dockerfile).

+## Server
-## Run
+### Run
 One or more public keys can be passed as environment variables with `PUBLIC_KEY_` prefix.
 E.g.: